Jeff Brohm: 2017 season

-On December 5, 2016, Brohm was hired by Purdue University to be the head coach of the football team.
-Brohm went to work right away on recruiting primarily the offensive and defensive lines as well as wide receiver bringing in five graduate transfers to help get instant depth, including two offensive linemen and a wide receiver.
-In his first ever game as head coach, Purdue was defeated by #16 Louisville 35–28 in a close game played at Lucas Oil Stadium.
+On December 5, 2016, Purdue University hired Brohm to be the head coach of the football team.
+He went to work on recruiting primarily the offensive and defensive lines as well as wide receiver, bringing in five graduate transfers to help get instant depth, including two offensive linemen and a wide receiver.
+In his first ever game as head coach, Purdue lost to by #16 Louisville 35–28 at Lucas Oil Stadium.
 The next week Brohm achieved his first win at Purdue with a 44–21 victory over Ohio and followed that with a blowout win (35–3) at Missouri.
-Purdue hosted #8 Michigan the next week in a game that many Purdue fans saw as the turnaround they had been waiting for since Tiller, despite losing 28–10.
-The game saw a sold out Ross Ade Stadium, its first sell out since 2008 in Joe Tiller's final game as the Purdue head coach.
-Heading into week 8, Jeff Brohm and his team went into High Point Solutions Stadium to face Rutgers as they looked to improve 4–3 on the season, but would fall short on a two-point conversion, losing the game 12–14.
-However, Purdue would win the 4th game of the season against Lovie Smith's Illinois team.
-This would be the first time Purdue had won 4 games in one season since Danny Hope's final season at Purdue.
-In week 13, Purdue went into Iowa and won their biggest game of the season with a 24–15 win over the Hawkeyes, and Purdue would follow it up with the high point of the season taking the Old Oaken Bucket in a win against Indiana 31–24.
-Not only was it a rivalry game, but both teams were 5–6, meaning the winner would become bowl eligible.
-Purdue's win was the first for the program against their hated rivals since 2012.
+Purdue hosted #8 Michigan the next week in a game that many Purdue fans saw as the turnaround they had been waiting for since Joe Tiller, despite losing 28–10.
+The game saw a sold out Ross Ade Stadium, its first sell out since 2008 in Tiller's final game as the Purdue head coach.
+Heading into week 8, Brohm and his team went into High Point Solutions Stadium to face Rutgers as they looked to improve 4–3 on the season, but fell short on a two-point conversion, losing the game 12–14.
+However, Purdue won the fourth game of the season against Lovie Smith's Illinois team.
+This was the first time Purdue had won 4 games in one season since Danny Hope's final season at Purdue.
+In week 13, Purdue went into Iowa and won their biggest game of the season with a 24–15 win over the Hawkeyes.
+Purdue followed it up with the high point of the season taking the Old Oaken Bucket in a win against Indiana 31–24.
+Entering that rivalry game, both teams were 5–6, meaning the winner would become bowl eligible.
+Purdue's win was the first for the program against their in-state rivals since 2012.
 The six wins was enough to get Purdue into the 2017 Foster Farms Bowl, where they would face Arizona.
-The bowl game made Brohm the only the second head coach in Purdue history, along with Joe Tiller, to take Purdue to a bowl game in their first season as head coach.
+The bowl game made Brohm only the second head coach in Purdue history, after Tiller, to take Purdue to a bowl game in their first season as head coach.

 Before the bowl game, there was much speculation surrounding Jeff Brohm around the head coaching vacancy at Tennessee, some sources even saying that he had accepted the job.
 However, the two sides never met, killing the speculations after a few hours.

-Purdue would head into the Foster Farms Bowl game as slight underdogs, but would go on to beating the Arizona Wildcats 38–35, thanks in help to an Elijah Sindelar touchdown pass in the closing minutes of the game.
+Purdue headed into the Foster Farms Bowl game as slight underdogs, but went on to beating Arizona 38–35, thanks in help to an Elijah Sindelar touchdown pass in the closing minutes of the game.